 Expanded from a doctoral thesis by Rana Tamim, the study’s first author, the research brought together data from 60,000 elementary school, high school, and post-secondary students.
 It compared achievement in classrooms that used computer technology versus those that used little or none.

 The research team found technology works best when students are encouraged to think critically and communicate effectively.
-“A standard PowerPoint presentation will most likely not enhance the learning experience beyond providing content or enhancing teacher-directed lectures or class discussions,” says Schmid.
+“A standard PowerPoint presentation will most likely not enhance the learning experience beyond providing content or enhancing teacher-directed lectures or class discussions,” he says.

 The team now plans to evaluate what technologies work best for what subjects.
 “Educational technology is not a homogenous intervention, but provides a broad variety of tools and strategies for learning,” says Schmid, adding there are few resources available to keep teachers abreast of newer technologies and their potential.

 “Teachers across Quebec are not particularly familiar with the use of technology to promote learning,” he stresses.
 “The problem is compounded by the fact that children are increasingly more adept with computers.
 One of the mandates of Centre for the Study of Learning and Performance at Concordia is to support teachers and provide the tools to facilitate the integration of technology into their classrooms.”

 Partners in research: